vwvw/Ethereum-RingCT/README.md

 [pysha3](https://github.com/tiran/pysha3)

 [ethJsonRPC]()
+To run the script you will first need to launch an instance of testrpc

+'''gtimeout 18000s node_modules/.bin/testrpc -l100000000000'''

 ## Solidity implementation
 This implementation can be found in the [online folder](./online/).
 The ecadd (elliptic curve addition), ecmul (elliptic curve multiplication), JtoA (Jacobian to Affine elliptic curve point transformation) as well as dependant methods are taken from the work of [Selma Steinhoff](https://www.linkedin.com/in/selmasteinhoff/?ppe=1).